velvia/links/rust.md

 * [no-panics-whatsoever](https://crates.io/crates/no-panics-whatsoever) - crate to detect and ensure at compile time there aren't panics in your code
 * [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat) - what's taking up space in my Rust binary
 * [cargo-limit](https://github.com/alopatindev/cargo-limit) - clean up, sort and limit error/warning output.
 Great for those of us running cargo in shells!
+* [mutagen](https://github.com/llogiq/mutagen) - mutation testing tool for Rust programs.
+Generates "mutations" in your code to try to break test coverage!
 * [cargo-rr](https://github.com/danielzfranklin/cargo-rr) - time travel/recording/reverse debugger framework for Rust using rr
   - For more explanation see [Print debugging should go away](https://robert.ocallahan.org/2021/04/print-debugging-should-go-away.html)
+* [cargo_hakari](https://docs.rs/cargo-hakari/0.9.4/cargo_hakari/about/index.html) - A crate to speed up builds of workspace-hack packages ... for when you have multiple crates or complex builds, and you have duplicate dependencies

 Dependency conflicts?
 Use `cargo tree -i` to lookup reverse dependencies for specific packages (which crates are using which deps).
 For example, `cargo tree -i arrow:5.0.0-SNAPSHOT`.

 * [RustAnalyzer](https://github.com/rust-analyzer/rust-analyzer/blob/master/docs/user/README.md) - LSP-based plugin/server for IDE functionality in Sublime/VSCode/EMacs/etc
+* [Godbolt](https://godbolt.org) - A "compiler explorer", not Rust specific but neat to play with compiler settings and diff targets.
 * [Cargo-play](https://crates.io/crates/cargo-play) - run Rust scripts without needing to set up a project
   - Also see [cargo-eval](https://github.com/reitermarkus/cargo-eval) and [runner](https://github.com/stevedonovan/runner) for diff ways of easily running scripts without projects